kevinlekiller/simple_php_yenc_decode/README.md

 ### Example:

-The example (test.php) checks if you have the extension loaded, then it tries to decode the file called yEnc.txt which is a wikipedia HTML page encoded with yEnc.

-If you see the HTML output, then it worked.
+The example (test.php) checks if you have the extension loaded, then it tries to decode the file called yEnc.zip.yEnc which is a zip file encoded with yEnc, the zip contains a wikipedia HTML page, you can extract the zip and run this HTML page in a browser if you want to see if it is successful.